 But don’t worry, the tree will start telling you loud and clear.
 The leaves will turn unseasonally yellow.
 The dead giveaway is that the leaves on all the other trees nearby are still green.

-Another common reason for leaves to turn yellow is from nutritional deficiencies.
+Another common reason for leaves to turn yellow is nutritional deficiencies.

-A number of nutritional deficiencies can cause yellow leaves as one of their symptoms, including iron (as you can see above), manganese and zinc.
+A number of nutritional deficiencies can cause yellow leaves as one of their symptoms.
+Some of these include iron (as you can see above), manganese, and zinc.